ccoenraets/salesforce1-app-tutorial/install-salesforce1-app.md

 > If you already installed Salesforce1 on your device, logout from the application, and login again using your credentials for the developer edition you created in Module 1.
-You can then skip this module and go directly to [Module 3](create-custom-object.html).
+You can then skip this module and go directly to [Module 3](create-expense-object.html).

 ## Step 1: Install the Salesforce1 Mobile App

 > **You don't need a mobile device to complete this tutorial**: You can emulate the Salesforce1 app in your computer's browser.
-Instructions are provided in Step 2.
+Instructions are provided in Step 2 below.

 To install the Salesforce1 mobile app, you need one of the following devices: